Du Roy Dragons

 Origin and History

-The regiment was created by the decree of July 20 1743 from 6 companies taken from existing dragoon regiments (1 company per regiment).
+The regiment was created by the decree of January 24, 1744 and organised on March 1, 1744 from 15 companies taken from existing dragoon regiments (1 company per regiment).

 By 1756, the regiment counted 4 squadrons and ranked 4rd.

 During the Seven Years' War, the regiment was under the nominal command of King Louis XV.

 During the Seven Years' War, the regiment was under the effective command of its successive mestres de camp lieutenant: